Deformations of path algebras of quivers with relations: Algebraic varieties of reduction systems

 By definition $V_{\prec}$ contains the origin $0$ of $\Hom (\Bbbk S, A)$, which corresponds to the reduction system determined by $\phi$ and thus to the algebra $A$ itself.
 A general point $\widetilde \phi \in V_\prec$ corresponds to

 The following result gives a complete description of the variety $V_\prec$ from the point of view of deformations of reduction systems.
-Recall from Definition \ref{definition:equivalencereduction} the groupoid $G \rightrightarrows \mathrm{MC}$ over the set $\MC \subset \Hom (\Bbbk S, A)$ of all elements {\it whose associated reduction system is reduction unique}.
+Recall from Definition \ref{definition:equivalencereduction} the groupoid $G \rightrightarrows \mathrm{MC}$ over the set $\MC \subset \Hom (\Bbbk S, A)$ of all elements {\it whose associated reduction system is reduction-unique}.